 Humble Donkey — Henkle Square's anchor owned by a dynamic artist-collector/husband-wife duo.
 I always, always return home with a favorite find from their shop.

 Wimberly — Vintage boots and jewelry aplenty are the mainstays in this shop housed in an 1817 apothecary building situated in Henkel Square.
-Their bespoke snakeskin belts are to die for—a Texas staple for country fields and city streets.
+Their bespoke snakeskin belts are a Texas staple for country fields and city streets.

 Farmloft — Shop owner Darwa is a Round Top darling, and her depot features Bohemian finery, unique wares, home goods, jewels, and vintage treasurers.